๐Ÿ“š More on this topic: Run Your First Local LLM ยท CPU-Only LLMs ยท Quantization Explained ยท Qwen 3.5 9B Setup Guide

 File size (Q4_K_M)~1.0 GB

-Unless you specifically need its multilingual coverage, Qwen 2.5 1.5B is the better choice today.
+Unless you specifically need its multilingual coverage, Qwen 3.5 2B or Qwen 2.5 1.5B are both better choices today.

 ollama pull stablelm2:1.6b